First Assistant Attorney General (Higher Education)

 WHAT YOU WILL DO

 The First Assistant Attorney General is one of the most important roles in our office.
-In this role, you will guide the Unit in delivering high- quality, cost-effective legal services to clients, and supervises employees while also carrying an independent workload.
+In this role, you will guide the Unit in delivering high- quality, cost-effective legal services to clients, and supervise employees while also carrying an independent workload.
 Managing this team involves coordinating litigation of major cases; hiring staff and attorneys, conducting quarterly performance meetings and evaluations, handling discipline and HR issues; maintaining and developing good relationships with clients; coordinating workflow; coordinating and/or supervising the work of Special Assistant Attorneys General; and drafting reports for the Department of Law.

 You will also advise senior leadership on pending issues of public interest and importance and must identify pressing issues as they arise.
-In addition to handling litigation, you will review higher education-related bills during the legislative session and provides oral and written legal advice on client questions.
+In addition to handling litigation, you will review higher education-related bills during the legislative session and provide oral and written legal advice on client questions.
 This work includes writing formal and informal opinions, reviewing and drafting client policies and procedures, and attending and providing advice at meetings of college governing boards.
-The First Assistant serves as a frontline leader and contributes to the overall leadership of the Department of Law.
+The

 You will also be responsible for inspiring, coaching, leading, and supporting your team of professionals, drawing out the best from your team and pushing them to fulfill the Department of Law’s mission of protecting the rule of law and ensuring justice for all Coloradoans.